Take a Seat! DCA Bird Sanctuary and Nature Trail Benefits from an Eagle Scout Project

 The DCA Bird Sanctuary and Nature Trail is currently open to the public and provides nearly four serene acres of shelter, food, water, and nesting sites.
-Walk a well-laid meandering trail, appreciate the bird-attracting beauty of native plantings, and enjoy the numerous features:
+Enjoy a leisurely hike along our beautiful trail, appreciate the bird-attracting beauty of native plantings, and enjoy the numerous features: